 Moreover, as explained, Okada discloses continuously providing device information after the onset of power transfer operations (receiving additional information "while charging the battery of the portable device").
 (Ex.
 1005, ¶¶0074-0090, FIG. 3; §§IX.A.1(f)-1(i).)
-Further, Kook discloses that "a voltage of the secondary rectification terminal in [the battery/device] is controlled to a constant voltage" via coils 70/80 by "using an automatic variation algorithm of primary frequency of the non-contact charger 1."
+Further, Kook discloses that "a voltage of voltage" via coils 70/80 by "using an automatic variation algorithm of primary frequency of the non-contact charger 1."
 (Ex.
 1059, ¶0047; id., ¶0041 (current sensing block 60 "stably controlling" power "through a current feedback using an automatic variation algorithm of primary frequency"); Ex.
-1002, ¶197.)
+1002, ¶196.)

 Thus, consistent with the above-discussed modified Okada system in light of, inter alia Kook (§IX.A.1(c)), and for similar reasons, a POSITA would have been motivated, and found obvious to configure the "communication and control circuit" (§IX.A.1(e)) in the Okada-Odendaal-Shima-Hui-027-Kook system (§§IX.A.1(c)-IX.A.1(i)) to continuously "receive additional information" (e.g., information corresponding to a voltage/current induced by coil 19 at the output of the "receiver circuit") "while charging the battery of the portable device" in order to "stably control[]" an output voltage to "a constant voltage," thus allowing the charger system to adjust its operation, and thus the transmitted power (similar to that taught/suggested by Kook and Okada and explained above (§IX.A.1(c))).
 (Ex.
+1002, ¶197.)

-1002, Such a modification/implementation would have ensured the modified ¶198.) system continuously receives PDA3 information (e.g., including voltage or current at output of receiver circuit, which is associated with the voltage/current used to power the load (battery)) so adjustments can be made according to the closed feedback loop processes consistent with the Okada-Kook combined teachings. (§IX.A.1(c); Ex.
-1002, ¶199.)
-Given the above modified system would have been configured communicate such information to using current modulation/demodulation techniques/components for reasons explained k) regulate in a closed loop feedback manner, the voltage or current at the output of the receiver circuit in accordance with the received additional information corresponding to the voltage or current at the output of the receiver circuit by adjusting at least one of the operating frequency, the duty cycle, and the DC voltage input to the drive circuit during charging of the battery of the portable device.
+Such a modification/implementation would have ensured the modified system continuously receives PDA3 information (e.g., including voltage or current at output of receiver circuit, which is associated with the voltage/current used to power the load (battery) so adjustments can be made according to the closed feedback loop processes consistent with the Okada-Kook combined teachings). (§IX.A.1(c); Ex.
+1002, ¶198.)

+k) regulate in a closed loop feedback manner the voltage or current at the output of the receiver circuit in accordance with the received additional information corresponding to the voltage or current at the output of the receiver circuit by adjusting at least one of the operating frequency, the duty cycle, and a DC voltage at the DC voltage input to the drive circuit during charging of the battery of the portable device.